shh-dlce/qmss-2016/relational_databases/03-importing-csv.md

 ![SQLite Manager Import browse languoids](images/sqlitemanager-qmss-languoids-browse.png)

-Same for phonemes, select VARCHAR for all!
+We apply the same procdure to the PHOIBLE data (selecting `VARCHAR` as column type for all fields):

 ![SQLite Manager Import Wizard for languoids](images/sqlitemanager-qmss-phonemes-import.png)

+and the D-PLACE data.

 ## Using csvkit

-Doing this with csvkit's `csvsql` command is easy.
+Importing CSV data into a relational database using csvkit's `csvsql` command is easy.

 We can take a peek at the table csvkit is going to create, running